10thrangerregiment-dev/Aircraft-Systems/README.md

   - **WP system** — single waypoint by grid or map pick
   - **TGT system** — pulls from your TGP's stored targets

+  > [!NOTE]
+  > This system by design supresses all other HUDs/Gauges.
+Things will continue to be added as the need is determined.

 ---

 ## 📦 Installation